hungdaqq/Smarthome-IoT/README.md

     <img src="images/diagram.png" alt="Logo" width="800" height="630">
   </a>
 </div>
+The project's deployment diagram is shown here.
+For WiFi communication between the system, we selected the low-cost MCU ESP8266, and chose the Thingsboard IoT Platform to monitor and control various types of endpoints via MQTT protocol.
+For edge computing, we used Thingsboard Edge, and for cloud computing, the Live Demo Server.
+Of course, there is no cost at all for this.

 ### Prerequisites
 Before getting started with the project, you will need the following: